cormiertyshawn895/Retroactive/README.md

 ### Picking an app

+On macOS Big Sur and macOS Catalina, Retroactive can unlock Aperture and iPhoto, or install iTunes.
 Pick the app you want to run.
 If you want to run multiple apps from here, pick any one of them.
 You will always be able to get back to this screen later.

 ![](screenshots/4.jpg)